-Herb Trawick is the co-host of one of the biggest audio shows on the internet, Pensado’s Place, which he started with his friend, and legendary mixer, Dave Pensado.
+Herb Trawick is the co-host of one of the biggest audio shows on the internet called Pensado’s Place.
+He started this show with his friend, and legendary mixer, Dave Pensado.
 Herb has also enjoyed a lot of success on his own through his management firm with R&B singer Brian McKnight.
 He also signed Robin Thicke to Interscope and got Tyrese Gibson signed to RCA.

-After I graduated from college in Kentucky I came out to Los Angeles where I worked for an all-news radio station which also had a music station on the top floor.
+After I graduated from college in Kentucky I came out to Los Angeles.
+Here I worked for an all-news radio station which also had a music station on the top floor.
 I was fascinated and intrigued by the process.
 Later on, I got a part-time job at RCA Records which translated into a job at a black record company called SOLAR Records.
-At SOLAR Records I worked for a very entrepreneurial guy who really did things outside the box, for example, we had a movie division and making distribution deals with MCA (now Universal), Capitol, Elektra and we even got a small skyscraper built for us as our main office, which was unheard of at the time, even today.
-I was very persistent, tactical and tried to learn who the players were and be knowledgeable about the business, which I did that by going to a lot of seminars and meeting a lot of people to build my network
+At SOLAR Records I worked for a very entrepreneurial guy who really did things outside the box.
+For example, we had a movie division and made distribution deals with MCA (now Universal), Capitol and Elektra.
+We even got a small skyscraper built for us as our main office, which was unheard of at the time, even today.
+I was very persistent, tactical, tried to learn who the players were and be knowledgeable about the business.
+Which I did that by going to a lot of seminars and meeting a lot of people to build my network

 We also had to find producing talent and we had some producers who would become household names such as LA and Babyface, Jimmy Jam and Terry Lewis.
 It was a hub for innovation and for thinking outside the box where you tried to utilise music to go different places.
 It was a great training ground.

-Let’s say you live in a remote town where no one is around, would it still be good networking to connect online and, for example, set up a Skype meeting?
+Let’s say you live in a remote town where no one is around, would it be "good networking" to connect online and, for example, set up a Skype meeting?

 Yes, because you can’t ignore utilising your tools.
-Not everybody lives in Los Angeles, New York, Nashville or London but they don’t all necessarily have to either.
-So, utilise your tools but try to find a way to connect beyond that because not only is it good for your business, it’s good for you as a human being to keep those skills developed.
+Not everybody lives in Los Angeles, New York, Nashville or London.
+But they don’t all necessarily have to either.
+So, utilise your tools but try to find a way to connect beyond that.
+Not only is it good for your business, it’s good for you as a human being to keep those skills developed.

 Entrepreneurship, which you got taught at an early stage in your career, how important is it for an artist, producer or engineer to start studying this?
 Is it more relevant today than it was in the past?

 Dave had just arrived in Los Angeles and we accidentally met in a recording studio.
 We both took a chance in each other and he became one of my early clients and I managed him for the first 5-6 years.
 After we went our separate ways we always stayed in touch and Dave, of course, went on to continually be successful.
-Then after 2011 things started up between us again and Pensado's Place was born after a medical incident Dave had.
+After 2011 things started up between us again.
+Pensado's Place was born after a medical incident Dave had.